-PHP is a scripting language used by computer programmers in the development of web-related services, tools, and applications.
+PHP is a scripting language.
+Computer programmers use it for development of web-related services and tools.
 A PHP developer works as part of a team in a company to:

-Typically, a PHP developer will have a bachelor’s degree in computer programming and development.
-Most have also completed an internship to get some experience before hitting the job market.
+A PHP developer needs a bachelor’s degree in computer programming and development.
+Most complete an internship before hitting the job market.
 This gives you experience from the start.

-Required skills include a knowledge of computer algorithms and application domains, an attention to detail, and a thorough knowledge of languages like Java, .NET, and C++, among others.
-A bachelor’s degree in computer science or related is also necessary.
+Required skills include knowledge of computer algorithms and application domains.
+Programmers should also have strong attention to detail.
+They should know many different computer languages like Java, .NET, and C++.
+You need a bachelor’s degree in computer science to work in this job.

 47. Data Manager

-With an average salary of just over $62,000, data managers are some of the best paid employees in the computer science industry.
+Data managers earn an average salary of over $64,000/year.
+This makes them one of the best paid employees in the computer science industry.
 They are responsible for:

 48. Network and Computer System Administrator

-This job usually requires a bachelor’s degree in computer science or information technology.
+This job requires a bachelor’s degree in computer science or information technology.
 You should also earn relevant certificates.
-Since you work with team members, you should have strong verbal and written communication skills, flexibility, and a knowledge of Microsoft and/or Cisco.
+Since you work with team members, you should have strong verbal and written communication skills.
+Knowledge of Microsoft and Cisco also helps.